 Michelle Plante graduated from the Yoga of Energy Flow program led by Dana Lincoln and Daniel Orlansky in March of 2012, then completed her 300 hour Advanced Teacher Training through Boston Yoga School led by Ame Wren and Kevin Courtney in 2015.
 With an emphasis on clear alignment and focused breath, her classes prioritize providing the space for self exploration.
 Using carefully crafted sequences to both open and strengthen the body and mind, she teaches a cohesive vinyasa class with a seamless flow.
 She continues to train extensively for her own self exploration as a practitioner and teacher.
 As the director of Prasada Yoga Center and the Prasada Yoga Center Teacher Training program, she is dedicated to holding an inviting and peaceful space to share with the seacoast yoga community and to always remaining a committed student of yoga.

 Michelle has been practicing yoga since 2003 and teaching since 2006.
-She is an ERYT 200 yoga instructor registered through Yoga Alliance and is Yoga 4 Cancer teacher certified.
-She is a graduate of The Yoga of Energy Flow program directed by Carrie Tyler and Daniel Orlansky.
-She has studied many forms of yoga including Kripalu, Vinyasa Flow, and Ashtanga.
-Michelle is the Founder and Director of Yoga and Cancer, a program that provides free classes to anyone with a cancer diagnosis on the Seacoast of NH and Southern Maine area.
-This program, supported by SATYA (Seacoast Area Teachers of Yoga in Action), is a 501c(3) non-profit organization that provides access to therapeutic yoga for at-risk and vulnerable populations.
-Michelle is an active board member.
-Whether Michelle is teaching a strong vinyasa style yoga or a Yoga and Cancer class, she is known for her creative sequencing, specific instruction and her compassionate approach to teaching.
+She is an ERYT yoga instructor and is Yoga 4 Cancer teacher certified.
+She is the Founder and Director of SATYA’s Yoga and Cancer program, and is a board member serving as Program Development Director.
+Michelle believes that yoga is truly a healing modality that should be accessible to everyone.
+She loves the challenge to teach to a multi-level class whether it’s a strong vinyasa flow, yin postures or yoga and cancer.
+She is known for her creative sequencing, thoughtful instruction with focus on alignment and breath and her compassionate approach to teaching.
 Michelle’s passion is to share the gifts of yoga so that students leave class with a feeling of exhilaration, peace and inner awareness.

 It was the grace, fluidity and athleticism that originally drew Emily to vinyasa yoga; beginning her practice in 1999 and becoming an instructor in 2000.
 After teaching for numerous studios, in many locales, it is now the meditative and tension relieving aspects that she enjoys most; especially since the birth of her children.
 Emily uses her soothing voice and warm spirit to set the tone for a calm, moving meditation.
 She enjoys strong, athletic, slow-flowing movements and sequences which challenge students physically and provide the opportunity to liberate them from their minds.
 It is her absolute pleasure to be able to do something she loves and at the same time help others.